Kenneth J. Warren

-Kenneth John Warren (25 September 1929 – 27 August 1973) was an Australian actor.
+Kenneth John Rathbone Warren (25 September 1929 – 27 August 1973) was an Australian actor.
+Known for his bald head and heavy build, he played villainous character roles in British films and television from the 1950s to the early 1970s.

+Early life and education

-Bald and heavily built, Warren went to North Sydney Boys High School.
-He started acting in 1949.
+Warren was born Parramatta, New South Wales in 1929.
+He graduated from North Sydney Boys High School.

-He emigrated to the UK in the late 1950s, after appearing in the West End with the Australian play Summer of the Seventeenth Doll.
-He played many character roles on film and TV, often villainous, until his death aged 43.
+Career

+Warren started acting on stage in his native Australia in 1949, and made his film debut in 1954's Long John Silver.
+In the late 1950s, he came to England as part of a touring production of the play Summer of the Seventeenth Doll.
+Following a successful West End run, Warren chose to remain in the country.

 Among his television roles were the Danger Man episode "The Paper Chase"; and as the diabolical film director Z.Z. von Schnerk in The Avengers episode "Epic" (1967); and in The Saint episode "The Fiction Makers".
 He also appeared in an episode of Steptoe and Son ("Cuckoo in the Nest", 1970) as Harold's supposed older half-brother.
+In 1972, he appeared in one episode of the ITV show, 'The Frighteners', with Brian Glover called 'The Minder'.

 Warren was one of the few Australian actors in The Siege of Pinchgut which was set in Australia.

-He also played in the 1968 West End musical production of the ‘’Canterbury Tales’’, as The Miller.
+He played in the 1968 West End musical production of the musical Canterbury Tales, as The Miller.

-In 1972, he appeared in one episode of the ITV show, 'The Frighteners', with Brian Glover called 'The Minder'.
+Personal life

-Away from acting, Warren ran a restaurant with his wife Eileen in London in the late 60s.
-He died of a heart attack at his home near London in 1973.
-He had a wife and two children.
+Away from acting, Warren ran a restaurant with his wife Eileen Aylward in London in the late 1960s.
+They had two children.

+Death

+Warren died of a heart attack at his home near London in 1973.